conjure-cp/EssenceCatalog-runs/problems/csplib-prob006-GolombRulerDecision/descriptive.md

 - Number of solvers        4
 - Number of params       319
 - Number of params       319 (completed)
-- Number of params       313 (at least one timed out)
+- Number of params       313 (at least one option failed to solve)
-- Number of params       157 (all timed out)
+- Number of params       157 (all options failed to solve)
 - Number of params       162 (analysed in this file)